-The amendments to IAS 16 and IAS 38, issued by the IASB in May 2014, incorporated into the Handbook by the AcSB in July 2014, clarify that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate.
+The amendments to IAS 16 and IAS 38, issued by the International Accounting Standards Board (IASB) in May 2014 and incorporated into Part I of the CPA Canada Handbook - Accounting by the Accounting Standards Board (AcSB) in July 2014, clarify that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate.
 Amendments to IAS 38 specify that an amortization method based on revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic benefits embodied in an intangible asset.
 The amendments are effective for annual periods beginning on or after January 1, 2016.
-The Credit Union does not expect this amendment to impact its financial statements.
+The amendments did not impact the Credit Union's financial results.